-3.1.
-ENO and WENO schemes for conservation laws
+2.3 ENO and WENO schemes for conservation laws

-ENO and WENO discretizations [65] have revolutionized the solution of nonlinear hyperbolic conservation laws, particularly for the multidimensional Euler equations, which are often used as an inviscid, hyperbolic, non-diffusive approximation of the mixed-type Navier-Stokes equations.
+ENO and WENO discretizations Shu (1997) have revolutionized the solution of nonlinear hyperbolic conservation laws, particularly for the multidimensional Euler equations, which are often used as an inviscid, hyperbolic, non-diffusive approximation of the mixed-type Navier-Stokes equations.
 This approximation is suited for the simulation of shock waves, contact discontinuities, and other non-smooth flow features.
 ENO and WENO schemes have been specifically developed for problems containing both piecewise smooth solutions and discontinuities.
 They are designed to obtain arbitrarily high order of accuracy in smooth solution regions while minimizing the propagation of first-order errors obtained along discontinuities.
 WENO schemes are an extension of ENO.
 Instead of choosing from a group of stencils, the WENO approach uses a convex combination of all stencils.
 Smoother stencils are given larger weight, yet, at discontinuities, WENO performs exactly as ENO.
 In the limit of smooth regions, however, the WENO approach obtains a much higher order of accuracy.
-ENO and WENO schemes can either be finite difference or finite volume, yet, the finite difference variant is commonly chosen for reasons of efficiency [65].
+ENO and WENO schemes can either be finite difference or finite volume, yet, the finite difference variant is commonly chosen for reasons of efficiency Shu (1997).
 For the finite difference schemes, the wider the interpolation stencil, the higher the order of accuracy obtained; however, this is only true provided the solution is smooth.
 Using centered stencils at discontinuities causes undesirable oscillations in the numerical solution.
+These oscillations propagate through the domain and can create instabilities in the numerical solution.

-When discontinuities are present, the global order of accuracy is always reduced to one [28].
+When discontinuities are present, the global order of accuracy is always reduced to one Greenough and Rider (2004).
 ENO, WENO, and, for example, discontinuous Galerkin finite volume methods will not by themselves obtain high order of accuracy near discontinuities.
 Therefore, these schemes are often referred to as high-resolution rather than high-order methods.
 In fluid mechanics, whenever shocks are captured (rather than resolved as possible with the Navier-Stokes equations), first-order accuracy is obtained.
 Note that high-resolution schemes are nonetheless useful because complex structures, not resolved by low-order methods, can be studied in greater detail.
-High order of accuracy can be achieved in some cases, for instance, when a shock-fitting method is used [31].
+High order of accuracy can be achieved in some cases, for instance, when a shock-fitting method is used Henrick et al. (2006).
 Here, the discontinuity's velocity and shape is tracked, and at each time step the Rankine-Hugoniot equations for the shock are solved exactly.
 This is easily implemented for one-dimensional problems, yet too expensive in two and three space dimensions.
-Difficulties also arise on how to track complex multidimensional structures, cf. [14].
+Difficulties also arise on how to track complex multidimensional structures, cf. De-Kang (2007).
 Thus, for all but the simplest problems, shock-capturing methods are currently still needed.

-3.1.1.
-WENO reconstruction
+2.3.1 WENO reconstruction